Wiener's 'closure of translates' problem and Piatetski-Shapiro's uniqueness phenomenon: Riesz-type products and exponential estimates

 \subsection{Proof of Lemma \ref{lemma:principal}}

-Let the numbers $q > 2$, $\eps > 0$ and a real, non-zero trigonometric polynomial $\v$ be given.
+Let the numbers $q > 2$ and $\eps > 0$, and the real trigonometric polynomial $u$ (not identically zero) be given.
 Let $N = N(\eps)$ be a sufficiently large integer, which will be chosen later.
 Denote by $\varphi = \varphi_{q, \gamma}$ the trigonometric polynomial from Lemma \ref{lemma:auxiliary}.
-Also let $\w = \w_{N,\v}$ be a real trigonometric polynomial, satisfying \eqref{eq:w-property} and \eqref{eq:w-large-l2-norm}, and which has the following additional property:
+Also let $w = w_{N,u}$ be a real trigonometric polynomial, satisfying \eqref{eq:w-property} and \eqref{eq:w-large-l2-norm}, and which has the following additional property,